alstjr13/alstjr13.github.io/index.md

 ### Welcome to Minsuk's Webpage!
 #### About me
 Hello!
 I'm Minsuk - a positive, people person 😀
 I started to study abroad in Canada since 2009.
 Recently, I recently received Bachelor of Science degree, [Combined Major in Science](https://cms.science.ubc.ca/) from [University of British Columbia](https://www.ubc.ca/).

+Currently, I'm open for an internship in South Korea in job Strategy Consulting, Data Analytics & AI Consulting

  My **key** **strengths** are: